Sometimes, I have the feeling that the world split into two kinds of people.

 You have a lot of excellent restaurants on the way to Trinidad’s place.
 And there is street food at night time.

 - Street food: Around 10 000 COP

 Directly on the Plaza de la Trinidad, it’s a great tapas bar.
-Cool staff with great music and really good food.
+Cool staff with great music and delicious food.

 It’s a good start for a crazy Saturday night.

 Price: Around 15 000 to 20 000 COP for a plate of Tapas.